 If you fail to plan, you plan to fail.

-I’m a big fan of Michael Hyatt and recently stumbled onto an older post of his about creating an Ideal Week or “the week I would live if I could control 100% of what happens,” an idea he says he got from author Todd Duncan.
-This excerpt from Hyatt’s post is the key for me:
+I’m a big fan of Michael Hyatt and love his concept of creating an Ideal Week or “the week I would live if I could control 100% of what happens,” an idea he says he got from author Todd Duncan.
+This excerpt from Hyatt’s post is the key: